dromorongit/Nedhub/service_button_enhancement_summary.md

 - Enhanced visual hierarchy and user experience

 ### Improved User Experience
+- **FIXED**: Dropdown now works on all pages, not just services page
 - Clear visual feedback on interactions
 - Smooth, professional animations
 - Better accessibility with improved contrast and sizing